 Form: Pyramidal, Upright or erect.

-Abies fraseri is an evergreen Tree growing to 15 m at a fast rate.It is hardy to zone 4 and is not frost tender.
-It is in leaf all year, in flower in May, and the seeds ripen from September to October.
+Abies homolepis is an evergreen Tree growing to 36 m by 6 m at a medium rate.It is hardy to zone 4.
+It is in leaf all year, in flower from May to June, and the seeds ripen in October.
 The species is monoecious and is pollinated by Wind.Suitable for: light , medium and heavy soils and can grow in heavy clay soil.
 Suitable pH: acid and neutral soils.
 It can grow in full shade semi-shade or no shade.
 It prefers moist soil.
-The plant is not wind tolerant.
+It can tolerate atmospheric pollution.

 Please add some content in Animated Sidebar block region.
 For more information please refer to this tutorial page:

 Add content in animated sidebar